stiang/textmood/README.md

                                      files will be loaded if this option is used.

 OPTIONAL options:
-    -o, --normalize-output           Return 1 (positive), -1 (negative) or 0 (neutral) instead of the actual score.
-See also --min and --max.
+    -n, --normalize-score            Tries to normalize the score to an integer between +/- 100 according to the number of tokens that were scored, making it more feasible to compare scores for texts of different length

-    -s, --normalize-score            Tries to normalize the score to an integer between +/- 100 according to the number of tokens that were scored, making it more feasible to compare scores for texts of different length
+    -t, --ternary-output             Return 1 (positive), -1 (negative) or 0 (neutral) instead of the actual score.
+See also --min-threshold and --max-threshold.

-    -i, --min-threshold FLOAT        Scores lower than this are considered negative when using --normalize-output (default 0.5).
+    -i, --min-threshold FLOAT        Scores lower than this are considered negative when using --ternary-output (default 0.5).
 Note that the threshold is compared to the normalized score, if applicable

-    -x, --max-threshold FLOAT        Scores higher than this are considered positive when using --normalize-output (default 0.5).
+    -x, --max-threshold FLOAT        Scores higher than this are considered positive when using --ternary-output (default 0.5).
 Note that the threshold is compared to the normalized score, if applicable

-    -b, --start-ngram INTEGER        The lowest word N-gram number to split the text into (default 1).
+    -s, --start-ngram INTEGER        The lowest word N-gram number to split the text into (default 1).
 Note that this only makes sense if the sentiment file has tokens of similar N-gram length